kasnder/IdentiSwap/README.md

 This is a research project into the functioning of personalised online platforms so as to demonstrate the **bias** that may be experienced.

-## Technology used
+## Technical realisation

-Under the hood, the extension sends an additional request to the currently browsed video page without any identifier, such as cookies, and incorporates the gathered results into the YouTube video page.
+When accessing a YouTube video page, the extension requests additional video recommendations from YouTube without sending the usual identifiers, such as cookies.
+These are then displayed seamlessly alongside the usual recommendations.
+During this process, the IP address of the user is not obfuscated, to allow for localisation of the recommendations and avoid ending up with recommendations in a foreign language.

 ## Rights